nodeeeeee/Mx_Clion/Points worth noticing when coding compiler.md

 22. when we use auto, and the actual type is std::vector<...>, the static syntax analyzer cannot identify whether you have used `#include<vector>` or not.
 This may lead to runtime error.

+23. ```
+    ../../../testcases/sema/scripts/test_all.bash '../../../cmake-build-testall/Mx_Clion -fsyntax-only' ../../../testcases/sema
+    ```

+    This is how to call the run_all script.
+I can either change profile or change the application.
+When changing the profile, I am changing the compile options(program arguments).
+When changing the application, I can designate program arguments, environment variables and working directory.